 Graduate Certificate in Integrative Mental Health Care

-The Department of Rehabilitation and Mental Health Counseling is pleased to offer a Graduate Certificate in Integrative Mental Health Care.
+The Rehabilitation and Mental Health Counseling Program is pleased to offer a Graduate Certificate in Integrative Mental Health Care.
 This certificate is for students and professionals who hold a bachelor's degree and are interested in acquiring an in-depth understanding of integrative approaches to health and well-being.
 Students obtain the clinical perspectives and tools necessary for the emerging and exciting field of collaborative health care.

 This certificate program emphasizes collaboration between counselors and other health care professionals to better assist clients in achieving and maintaining wellness.
 It is appropriate for any mental health or addictions professional, nurse, nurse educator, nutritionist, or allied health care professional.